DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_airfoil.md

 ### CD/CL vs AoA

 Users can prompt to simulation CD/CL sweep for various angle of attacks.
 For example, `› Generate a cfd mesh for the naca0012 airfoil with 50K cells and yPlus 3.
 Then, run a sweep of CFD at Ma=0.3 and Re=5e6, and aoa = 2 to 18 degs with 2 deg interval.
+Use 24 cores.
 After the simulation is finished, plot cl/cd vs aoa and drop diverged cases.`.
 The following is the agent-generated figure.
+This case ran on the HPC and you may need to follow up to ask the agent to analyze the result once the job is finished on compute nodes.

 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-airfoil-cd-aoa.png" style="width:400px !important;" />
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-airfoil-cl-aoa.png" style="width:400px !important;" />